LINBIT/virter/README.md

 Virter requires:

 * A running libvirt daemon on the host where it is run
-* A container runtime.
+* When container provisioning is used: A container runtime.
   Currently, Virter supports `docker` and `podman`.

 Configuration is read by default from `~/.config/virter/virter.toml`.

-When starting virter for the first time, a default configuration file will be generated, including documentation about the various flags.
+When starting Virter for the first time, a default configuration file will be generated, including documentation about the various flags.

 ### Container runtime